bananocraft/bananocraft.cc/content/posts/about.md

 - Meant to be shared and reused by anyone

 Tech used
-- akash.network "Unstoppable Cloud" as an aws alternative paid by crypto
+- Minecraft servers and infrastructure deployed on akash.network "Unstoppable Cloud" as an AWS alternative paid by crypto
-- fleek.co deploying on IPFS
+- This site is deployed on fleek.co using IPFS
 - storj.io for backups